CSC3170-2022Fall/project-diana-candy-superteam/README.md

 ## 💭Design Thoughts

+### Database

+The class that handles table instances.
+Specifically, the database class supports operations to store, retrieve, and delete tables.
+We utilize two ArrayList to store table instances and table names.

 ### Table

 We consider `Column` to be an important attribute in the Table，and it is only constructed when the database loads `.db` files or executes `create` clause (for convenience, we call these tables `database tables`, which are stored directory in heap). namely, the `Column` is constructed at the same time as the `initial table`.